AloFG/Project3-Lich-sAscension-Alan-sVer-/README.md

 # Project3-Lich-sAscension-Alan-sVer-
-Alan Garcia's copy of the Rich's Ascension project
+Alan Garcia's copy of the Lich's Ascension project